-- (Progress) Considering the 14 MSs for which progress could be calculated, comparing the 2018 situation with their foreseen CNG vehicle fleet evolution, 2 MSs result to progress fast, 6 adequately and 6 slowly. - (Growth rate) The average annual growth rate characterising the foreseen evolution of CNG vehicles for the next decade ranges from 4% (Sweden) to 41% (Belgium).
-Out of the 14 computed annual growth rates, 2 are below 10%, 3 are in between 10% and 20%, 7 are in between 20% and 30% while 2 are above 30% (Belgium and Spain).
+- (Progress) Considering the 16 MSs for which progress could be calculated, comparing the 2018 situation with their foreseen CNG vehicle fleet evolution, 7 MSs result to progress slowly, 7 adequately and 2 fast . - (Growth rate) The average annual growth rate characterising the foreseen evolution of CNG vehicles for the next decade ranges from 4% (Sweden) to 41% (Belgium).
+Out of the 16 computed annual growth rates, 3 are below 10%, 4 are in between 10% and 20%, 7 are in between 20% and 30% while 2 are above 30% (Belgium and Spain).
+The average situation from an EU-wide perspective is reported in the following table: